ahmadassaf/code-notes/README.md

  - Flexibility in defining the source scanning directory
  - The ability to pass exclude patterns that are compatible with [multimatch](https://github.com/sindresorhus/multimatch)
  - The ability to read exclusion list from a `.gitignore` file
+ - The ability to include **only** certain path patterns to be scanned

 It ends up giving you an output like this: